-- A. The development and ongoing oversight of a Corporate Cybersecurity Program which shall assure secure access to all information systems, communications systems, and control systems, and protect the Confidentiality, Integrity and Availability (CIA) of Member and Corporate information.
-The Information Security Compliance Executive, who shall report to management as determined by the President/CEO in addition to reporting to the Committee, shall be responsible for: - 1.
+- A. The development and ongoing oversight of a Corporate Cybersecurity Program which shall assure secure access to all information systems, communications systems, and control systems, and protect the Confidentiality, Integrity and Availability (CIA) of Member and Corporate information. - The Managed Security Service Provider reports directly to the Audit Committee and, for administrative purposes and staff alignment, has a dotted line to the VP of Technology/CIO. - The Managed Security Service Provider, who shall report to management as determined by the President/CEO in addition to reporting to the Committee, shall be responsible for: - 1.
+Working with the Information Security Team and the Senior Information Security Compliance Analyst. - 2, Providing regular Cybersecurity Status Reports to the Committee. - The Senior Information Security Compliance Analyst shall be responsible for: - 1.
 Developing and maintaining the Corporate Cybersecurity Program. - 2.
-Identifying the appropriate Cybersecurity framework and security controls. - Developing and coordinating a cybersecurity audit program consisting of both internal audits and external assessments to ensure compliance with the Cybersecurity Program. - 4.
-Providing regular Cybersecurity Status Reports to the Committee. - B. The development, implementation and ongoing oversight of an Enterprise Risk Management Program which shall ensure the identification and mitigation of risks that can impact NHEC's ability to successfully fulfill its mission.
-The Corporate Risk & Compliance Executive, who shall report to management as determined by the President/CEO in addition to reporting to the Committee, shall be responsible for: - 1.
+Identifying the appropriate Cybersecurity framework and security controls. - 3.
+Developing and coordinating a cybersecurity audit program consisting of both internal audits and external assessments to ensure compliance with the Cybersecurity Program.

+- B. The development, implementation and ongoing oversight of an Enterprise Risk Management Program which shall ensure the identification and mitigation of risks that can impact NHEC's ability to successfully fulfill its mission.
+The VP of Financial Services/CFO, who shall report to management as determined by the President/CEO in addition to reporting to the Committee, shall be responsible for: - 1.
 The identification of Risk Categories and Types. - 2.
 The identification of Roles & Responsibilities. - 3.
-The identification of appropriate Risk Assessment Models. - The scheduling of regular Enterprise Risk Management Reports to the Audit Committee.
+The identification of appropriate Risk Assessment Models. - 4.
+The scheduling of regular Enterprise Risk Management Reports to the Audit Committee.